insieme/insieme/README.md

 ### OpenCL

-Currently OpenCL is required but not provided by the dependency installer.
-You are required to install it by hand (for now) and point CMake to the installed location.
+The backend is also capable of generating OpenCL code.
+In order to utilize this feature, one must supply the `OPENCL_ROOT` path to CMake.
+It should point to the directory containing the `include` and `lib64` directory of the OpenCL installation.

+    $ $INSIEME_SRC/third_party/cmake/bin/cmake -DOPENCL_ROOT=/path/to/opencl $INSIEME_SRC

 ### GCC